percona/proxysql-admin-tool-doc/docs/psh-detailed-options.md

 ## auto-assign-weights

-ProxySQL uses weights for defining the failover procedure in `singlewrite` mode and handling load balancing `loadbal` mode.
+ProxySQL uses weight values to manage failover behavior in `singlewrite` mode and to distribute load in `loadbal` mode.

-For the failover procedure, this option with the [update-cluster](#update-cluster) option assigns weights to the PXC nodes when the cluster is in `singlewrite` mode.
+In `singlewrite` mode, this option with the [update-cluster](#update-cluster) command automatically assigns weight values to the PXC nodes to determine the failover priority.

-As a best practice, ensure that the writer node election operation returns the same result each time.
-For example, assign the value of `1000` to node one, `999` to node two, and `998` to the node three.
-This method sets a clear priority for the election.
+As a best practice, ensure that the writer node election is deterministic by assigning progressively lower weight values to fallback nodes.

+For example,

+* Node 1:`1000`

+* Node 2: `999`

+* Node 3: `998`

+This setup establishes a clear election priority for the failover.

-For load balancing you want to reduce the reads on the writer node and, also, split the reads across all the reader nodes equally.
+In `loadbal` mode, use weight values  to reduce the read traffic on the writer node and balance it evenly across the reader nodes. .

-For example, in a three-node cluster, assign a `900` to the writer node and `1000` and `1000` to the reader nodes.
+For example,

+* Writer: `900`

+* Reader 1: `1000`

+* Reader 2: `1000`

-This option does these operations automatically without any manual intervention.
+ProxySQL automatically applies these weight values without requiring manual configuration.

 Review [do not combine certain options](./psh-known-limitations.md#do-not-combine-certain-options).